 - findanything: an extension to add Sublime Text 2-like findanything panels to your documentation to find pages, sections and index entries while typing

 - gnuplot: produces images using gnuplot language.

-- googleanalytics: track html visitors statistics
+- googleanalytics: track web visitor statistics by using Google Analytics

 - googlechart: embed charts by using Google Chart

 - googlemaps: embed maps by using Google Maps

 - httpdomain: a domain for documenting RESTful HTTP APIs.